dminear/ayso55.org/index.md

+### Make-Up Picture Day

+Make-up picture day will be on Thursday November 6th, 2014 from 4-5pm at Lark View on the north end of the grassy area.
+Make up pictures are for individuals only; no team pictures will be done.

 ### Region 55 Supporting the Fundraiser for Abigail

 A booth was set up for [Abigaile](/docs/Fall2014/abigail-flyer.pdf) at picture day to help raise funds.